When to fly

 Temperatures in Devon can vary from hot summer days to freezing winter nights.
-The English summer between June and August is an excellent time to enjoy the city's attractions, when days are warmer and rainfall is less frequent.
+The English summer between June and August is an excellent time to enjoy the city's attractions such at the British Firework Championships, when days are warmer and rainfall is less frequent.
+The championships has been a premier annual display in the UK since mid-1990s and attract tens of thousands to the city every August to watch the skies light up over Plymouth.

 Getting around Plymouth